moliver28/research-handbook/content/handbook/marketing/sales-development/sales-development-tools.md

  A user created series of touchpoints (calls, emails, LinkedIn) in order to communicate with a prospect and automate the user's workflow

 * **Primary Sequence:** a sequence created by SDR leadership that should be used by all reps to follow up with inbound leads
-* High touch and low touch sequences: a high touch sequence should be used for higher-quality leads.
+* **High Touch and Low Touch sequences:** a high touch sequence should be used for higher-quality leads.
 High touch sequences require you to add in more personalization and have more touch points across a longer period of time, including phone calls and LinkedIn Connect requests.
 Low touch sequences are typically automated and run for a shorter period of time.
 We define higher quality leads based on the volume of inbound you have to manage as well as whether the lead has has 1-2 of the following for MM/Large accounts:
     * Valid company email domain or company name
     * Phone number
     * Title related to our buying/influencer personas